Blog>Trade>Benefits>What insurance do electricians need?

 Do electricians need professional indemnity insurance?

-Although professional indemnity insurance is not a legal requirement, it’s recommended for all electricians so that they have coverage against any false claims made against them that could harm their personal and business reputation.
+Although professional indemnity insurance is not a legal requirement, it’s a good idea for all electricians so that they have coverage against any false claims made against them that could harm their personal and business reputation.

 How much is public liability insurance for electricians?

 As with all forms of insurance, there is no set price for public liability insurance.
-We recommend checking our Member’s Area for more information on our latest deals, including 20% off PLI.
+Check our Member's Area for more information on our latest deals, including 20% off PLI.

 What insurance do self-employed electricians need?

-Regardless of if you work on your own, or if you employ other workers, you should look to invest in all of the insurance we have discussed in this article.
-It will help you avoid unforeseen financial repercussions for your business.
+Regardless of whether you work on your own or if you employ other workers, looking to invest in the insurance we have discussed in this article will help you avoid unforeseen financial repercussions for your business.

 Save on your public liability insurance